ZhanliangAaronWang/Sem-ECE/README.md

 # Sem-ECE: Sample-Split Semantic Consensus for Self-Consistency Confidence

-Code accompanying the anonymous NeurIPS submission.
 This package reproduces all figures and the bootstrap-CI tables from the paper.

 It contains **only the downstream analysis pipeline** (clustering JSONL → confidence → ECE/figures).
 The upstream batch-generation code (calls to